 To see the world's oldest tree, or one of the front-runners for world's oldest tree, one must travel to a mountaintop in Sweden where a spruce tree has kept its tenacious hold on life for nearly 10,000 years.

 The spruce tree, which took root at the end of the world's last ice age in about 7542 B.C.E., was discovered by scientists surveying tree species on Fulufjället (Fulu for short) Mountain in Dalarna province in 2004.
-Its age was confirmed by carbon dating in 2008.
+Carbon dating confirmed its age in 2008.

-The tree's remarkable age is attributed to its root system, which has been alive for at least four generations; the visible part of the tree — the trunk, branches, cones and needles — only lives for about 600 years.
-When the trunk dies, a cloned stem takes root to replace it.
+The tree's remarkable age is attributed to a single root system, which has been alive for at least four generations; the visible part of the tree — the trunk, branches, cones and needles — only lives for about 600 years.
+When individual tree trunks die, a cloned stem takes root to replace it.

 One thing, though, is certain: If you consider that all the world's oldest trees have lived anywhere from 5,000 to nearly 10,000 years, they are each a living example of nature's ingenuity.